-THE 472 CURRENT THEATRICAL TRENDS
+CURRENT THEATRICAL TRENDS

 Required of all theatre majors.
-Prerequisite: THE 1911F, 270F, 291F or consent of the instructor.
+Prerequisite: THE 191IF, 270F, 291F or consent of the instructor.
 This capstone course is designed to expose students to current trends and philosophies in the theatre community.
-Students will develop skills and resources that will help them to remain current in their specific area of interest as well as develop a strategy for starting their theatrical career.
+Students will develop skills and resources that will help them remain current in their specific area of interest as well as develop a strategy for starting their theatrical career.
 This course should be taken during the Fall semester of the final year.

-THE 491, 492 HONORS COURSES
+THE 491.492 HONORS COURSES Credit hours to be arranged